Favourited 290 times

 WELCOME to our Art, Habitat, & Heritage Institute site.
 Thanks for your interest.
+If you are interested in learning new skills, gaining experience, and making a contribution to our rather unique venue..."Come on down!"
 We need your help.
 We have a lot of general yard and garden clean up and planting to do.
-Also, I am partially handicapped, so I can use some strong guys for construction and maintenance.
-We have openings available now through 2019.
+Also, I am partially handicapped, so I can use some people with stamina and interest for construction and maintenance.
+We have openings available now through 2020.
 Ideally, we want people who want to learn skills as a part of our International Intern Initiative, and can stay from two weeks to two months.

 WHO WE ARE: WHAT WE DO

-We are an edu-tainment venue based upon a modified Mayan Indian and Choctaw Indian theme.
-Help is needed for supervised construction work on projects related to modified Mayan architecture, art, and agronomy.
+My home is an edu-tainment venue based upon a modified Mayan Indian and Choctaw Indian theme.
+Help is needed for supervised construction on projects related to modified Mayan architecture, art, and agronomy.
 Started in 1973, I have built/am building it with my own hands according to my own architectural designs.
 It is still very much a work in progress, and due to unsuccessful knee operations I could use the help of those with the intellect and strength to do what I can no longer do, but can teach.

 I am somewhat of a free and unconventional spirit, so I scratch where and when I itch, belch and fart appropriately, curse frequently, disagree when I want, and hug when happy.
 This is me.
 I am what I am.

 I intend to give each intern the personal attention and affection they deserve from me as a responsible host.
 Female interns are accorded proper respect without deference.
 We try to vet everyone before we accept them.

 Naturally, not everyone fits in.
 Each has a different idea of what they wish from the experience.
 Sometimes what they want does not match with what we offer.
 However, we always try to meet as strangers, but part as friends.